The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: General approach of the data analysis

 \section{General approach of the data analysis}

-The data analysis presented in this paper is performed using a set of online tools available from the DACE platform\footnote{The DACE platform is available at http://dace.unige.ch while the online tools to analyse radial-velocity data can be found in the section Observations$=>$RVs}.
+The data analysis presented in this paper is performed using a set of online tools available from the DACE platform\footnote{The DACE platform is available at http://dace.unige.ch.
+The online tools used to analyse radial-velocity data can be found in the section Observations $=>$ RVs}.
 The RV tool on this platform allows to upload any RV measurements and then perform a multiple Keplerian adjustment to the data using the approach described in \citet{Delisle-2016}.
-Once preliminary Keplerian plus drift parameters are found using this iterative approach, it is possible to run a full Bayesian MCMC analysis using an efficient algorithm \citep{Diaz-2016,Diaz-2014}.
+Once preliminary Keplerian plus drift parameters are found using this iterative approach, it is possible to run a full Bayesian MCMC analysis using an efficient algorithm, allowing various choices of models for signals (and noise) of different origins \citep{Diaz-2016,Diaz-2014}.

 For each system, we performed a full MCMC analysis, probing the following set of variables for planetary signals: $\log{P}$, $\log{K}$, $\sqrt{e}\,\cos{\omega}$, $\sqrt{e}\,\sin{\omega}$ and $\lambda_{0}$, each one corresponding to the period, the RV semi-amplitude, the eccentricity, the argument of periastron and the mean longitude at a given reference epoch.
 We used $\sqrt{e}\,\cos{\omega}$ and$\sqrt{e}\,\sin{\omega}$ as free parameters rather than the eccentricity and the argument of periastron because they translate into a uniform prior in eccentricity \citep{Anderson-2011}.
 The mean longitude ($\lambda_{0}$) is also preferred as a free parameter (instead of the mean anomaly or the date of passage through periastron) since this quantity is not degenerated at low eccentricities.